BLOG

 Customer profile fit

-Customer profit fit measures the alignment between a potential customer and the ideal customer profile (ICP) defined by the seller.
+Customer profile fit measures the alignment between a potential customer and the ideal customer profile (ICP) defined by the seller.
 When a prospect account matches the ICP, it suggests that the company’s industry, size, and paint points align with the products and services you sell.

 Company opportunity signals